MEDICAL SECOND OPINION

 What Kind of Long-Term Health Conditions Do Donors Face?

-They will not face any health problems; very rarely, some cases suffer from jaundice and atherosclerosis of arteries supplying blood to liver secondary to intraoperative complications, resulting with permanent sequel.
-However, the risk of such complications is below 1%.Blood type compatibility for donor and recipientBlood type compatibility is required.
+They will not face any health problems; very rarely, some cases suffer from jaundice and atherosclerosis of arteries supplying blood to the liver secondary to intraoperative complications, resulting in permanent sequelae.
+However, the risk of such complications is below 1%.
+Blood type compatibility for donor and recipient blood type compatibility is required.
 0 Rh(-) is the blood type of general donor and AB Rh (+) implies the blood type of general recipient.
-For example, for A Rh(+) recipient, blood type of the donor can be A Rh(+), or for A Rh(-) recipient, the donor can be 0 Rh(+) or 0 Rh(-).How long does the surgery take?Living donor liver transplant surgery takes about 6 to 8 hours.
-The donor surgery takes about 3 to 5 hours.Living DonorLiving donor should be healthy in all aspects.
-However, persons with controlled hypertension and thyroid hormone deficiencies can be considered as donor candidate, after they are assessed and approved by an internist.
-The donor should quit smoking and alcohol consumption for minimum 10 days before the surgery.
+For example, for an A Rh(+) recipient, the blood type of the donor can be A Rh(+), or for an A Rh(-) recipient, the donor can be 0 Rh(+) or 0 Rh(-).
+How long does the surgery take?

-Should Living Donor be a relative?
+Should the Living Donor be a relative?